Go Back

 • Place the softened ice cream into a stand mixer fitted with the dough hook attachment.
 Turn the mixer to low and add the coconut extract and 1 cup macadamia nuts.
 Mix until incorporated.

-• Warm espresso or coffee and mix into hot fudge sauce.
-Use a warmed knife to spread topping even over ice cream bombe.
+• Add warm espresso or coffee and mix into hot fudge sauce and spread topping even over ice cream bombe.

 • Freeze until ready to serve.

-• Add whipped cream all around the bottom of the slice and the remaining chopped macadamia nuts before serving.
+• Drizzle with extra hot fudge, add whipped cream all around the bottom of the slice and the remaining chopped macadamia nuts and serve.

 Cookie Crust